thephpleague/csv/inserting.md

 <p class="message-notice">New to version 7.0</p>

 A validator is a `callable` which takes a `array` as its sole argument and returns a boolean.
-If the boolean evaluate to `true`, the supplied row is valid.
-The callable **must** return `true` to validate the submitted row.
+The validator **must** return `true` to validate the submitted row.
 Any other expression, including thruthy ones like `yes`, `1`,... will make the `insertOne` method throw an `League\Csv\Exception\InvalidRowException`.

 As with the new formatter capabilities, you can attach as many validators as you want to your data prior to its insertion.
-The row data is checked against the validator **after being formatted**.
+The row data is checked against your supplied validators **after being formatted**.

 The validator API comes with the following public API: